Malta The Gem of the Med

 Malta’s weather and climate

 The Maltese islands benefit from a climate that offers warm and sunny weather more or less all year round.
 People from Scandinavia would say that the summer season starts at the end of March and continues until the end of November.
-During the warmest period in July-August-September, it becomes really hot and temperatures up to 35 degrees Celsius are normal during this period.
+During the warmest period in July-August-September, it becomes sweltering, and temperatures up to 35 degrees Celsius are average during this period.

 Here you can check out some average temperatures.